kn285-zz/miniproject1-117/linux.md

 /home/root
 ```
 #### mv
 The mv command is used to move files.
 You can use absolute or relative paths when moving files.
 You can also change the name of the destination file.
+You can either move the file from one directory to another or you can move the file AND change the name.

 #### rm

+The rm command is used to delete files and directories.
+You can recursively remove all the files in a directory using "-r" option or you can use the "-f" option to skip a confirmation prompt when removing the file.
+DISCLAIMER: When using "-r" and "-f" it remove the file without an notice and it cannot be undone.

 #### history